BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Developer_API.rst

    Nested Class: DeleteType
    ~~~~~~~~~~~~~~~~~~~~~~~~
    The ``DeleteType`` is used to determine the type of deletion to perform.
-Currently, only the "JustObject" type is available, which deletes the specified object and all children.
+Currently, only the ``JustObject`` type is available, which deletes the specified object and all children.

    Usage
    ~~~~~